joaomh/german-credit-risk-classification/README.md

     - Info's about datasets
 **2. [Dataset](#Dataset)**

-    - Importing Librarys
+    - Importing Libraries
     - Importing Dataset
     - The first rows of our dataset
-    - Looking the Type of Data
+    - Looking at the Type of Data
     - Shape of data
     - Null Numbers
     - Unique values
 **4. [EDA](#EDA)**

-    - Ploting some graphical and descriptive informations **5.
+    - Plotting some graphical and descriptive information **5.
 [Correlation of data](#Correlation)**

 	- Correlation Data
 **6. [Preprocess](#Preprocessing)**

-    - One hot Enconding
+    - One hot Encoding
-    - Ordinal Enconding
+    - Ordinal Encoding
     - Correlation Data
 **7. [Model](#Training)**

     - Setting X and Y
-    - Spliting the X and Y in train and test
+    - Splitting the X and Y in train and test
     - XGBoost, LGBM, CART
     - Cross Validation
 **8. [Hyperparameter Optimization using Optuna](#Hyperparameter)**